Caen History, Family Crest & Coats of Arms

-England with the ancestors of the Caen family in the Norman Conquest of 1066.
+The name Caen came to England with the ancestors of the Caen family in the Norman Conquest of 1066.
 The Caen family lived in north Dorset and Cornwall area of England.
 The name is a reference to the family's tenure of residence in Caen, near Calvados, Normandy.
 The name is derived from the Old English word canne which literally means "a can or cup" but is used topographically to mean someone who lived in a hollow or deep valley.
-CITATION[CLOSE]

 Early Origins of the Caen family

-Dorset where Cann is a village and in 2001 had a population of 955.
+The surname Caen was first found in north Dorset where Cann is a village and in 2001 had a population of 955.
 The Domesday Book lists Cann Orchard in what is now Cornwall, as land held by Aelfric, an undertenant of the Count of Mortain.
 At that time, there was land enough for two ploughs, two acres of woodland and ten acres of pasture.
-CITATION[CLOSE]

-Another 233 words (17 lines of text) covering the years 110 and 1100 are included under the topic Early Caen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Caen research.
+Another 117 words (8 lines of text) covering the years 110 and 1100 are included under the topic Early Caen History in all our PDF Extended History products and printed products wherever possible.

 Caen Spelling Variations